harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 - Harness displays an error message when the ASG configuration or ASG launch template is missing from the ASG deployment config file.
 (CDS-59154)

-- The Save button greyed out when variables are added or updated in a service template.
+- The **Save** button greyed out when variables were added or updated in a service template.
 (CDS-59320, ZD-43110)

-  Users can now use the Save button when variables are added or updated in a service template.
+  Users can now use the **Save** button when variables are added or updated in a service template.

-- The Harness UI hid the Interrupts button for chained pipelines for multi-service and multi-environment cases.
+- The Harness UI hid the **Interrupts** button for chained pipelines for multi-service and multi-environment cases.
 (CDS-59374)

   Previously, the parent pipeline's **planExecutionId**, **projectId**, and **orgId** were passed in the child pipeline, and hence, the interrupt functionality for chained pipeline was not working.
 This issue is fixed by passing the the correct **planExecutionId**, **projectId**, and **orgId** for the child pipeline.
 There is no need to hide these buttons anymore.